mozilla/build-environments/README.md

 https://registry.hub.docker.com/u/mrrrgn/mozilla-centos6-x86_64-android/

 ##Linux 32
 Note: Setting this up was trucky.
 The environment is 64 bit; but you can "trick" programs into seeing a 32 bit system by prefixing all commands with `linux32`.
-This image is pointed at Mozilla's 32 bit mirror, so be sure to use that prefix before install packages.
+This image is pointed at Mozilla's 32 bit mirror, so be sure to use that prefix before installing packages.

 https://registry.hub.docker.com/u/mrrrgn/mozilla-centos-i386/